NGU7/rockPaperScissorsJs/README.md

 I plan to use a 'for' loop to keep track of how many times the game is played.
 I plan to use an incrementor variable to keep count of the scores.

+PT.2
+- I intent to create the css for the display first before adding the js to it
+- I plan to keep it simple with a "Choose your fighter!" centered at the top
+- I plan to have 3 selections ready between rock paper and scissors
+- and perhaps a display on the bottom updating depending on if you win or lose.